ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-edit.md

 - **Tags**.
 Enter tags for this article.
 Select existing tags by entering in the first few letters or create new tags by entering them here.
 - **Intro Text**.
-  - Show: The Intro Text of the article will show when you drill down to the article.
+  - Show: The Intro Text of the article will show in a page displaying the complete article.
-  - Hide: Only the part of the article after the Read More break will show.
+  - Hide: Only the part of the article after the Read More break will show in a page displaying the complete article.
 - **Position of Article Info**.
   - Above: Puts the article information block above the text.
   - Below: Puts the article information block below the text.